orbitalmartian8/orbitalblog/content/blog/coprexplained/coprexplained.md

 ---

 Hello World!
 Today I'm going to be explaining an amazing project, that allows users to create a built package for others to easily install on Fedora and other RHEL based Linux distributions.

+Fedora has had it's flaws over the last few years, like the issues surrounding the codec removals, but there is **one** thing they do really well; and that is their automated build system providing a package repository as its output, caled COPR.